kkarrwrites/kkarrwrites/README.md

 - 🖥️ I got my start with the web by tinkering around with HTML for Expage, GeoCities, and LiveJournal many years ago.
 - 🗺️ After collecting a few degrees, living abroad for two years, and cultivating an eye for detail working as a copy editor for almost a decade, I returned to web development out of a strong desire to learn more about the technologies I use every day.
 - 🎓 In May 2023, I graduated from a full stack coding boot camp, and now I'm looking for a role that will allow me grow as a developer and collaborate with a passionate team.
-- 🐱‍💻 I specialize in HTML, CSS, SCSS/Sass, JavaScript, and React.js.
+- 🐱‍💻 I specialize in HTML, CSS, SCSS/Sass, JavaScript, and React.

 ## 🎨 Skills

-- **Languages:** HTML, CSS, SCSS/Sass, JavaScript
+- **Languages:** HTML5, CSS3, SCSS/Sass, JavaScript ES6+
 - **Libraries/Frameworks:** Bootstrap, Bulma, Tailwind CSS
 - **JavaScript Libraries/Frameworks:** jQuery, Node.js, Express.js, React.js
 - **Databases:** MongoDB, Mongoose ODM, MySQL, Sequelize ORM